elasticquent/Elasticquent/readme.md

 ### Setting the Type Name

-By default, Elastiquent will use the table name for your model as the type name for indexing.
+By default, Elasticquent will use the table name for your model as the type name for indexing.
 If you'd like to override it, you can with the `getTypeName` function.

 ```php